Have you ever looked at the solar panels on roofs and wondered what exactly they do, and how?

 Thereafter, if there is any excess energy produced, it will be sent back to the national grid.

-To make things even more exciting, you will get paid for any excess sent back to the grid from this July with the new micro generation support scheme – we estimate 6c-9c per unit!
+To make things even more exciting, you will get paid for any excess sent back to the grid in 2022 with the new micro generation support scheme – we estimate 6c-9c per unit!

 Check out our handy infographic breaking down the step by step of solar PV